La Mesa-Spring Valley Boosts Arts Program and Opportunities For Students

 Tordahl says the Prop 28 funds provided enough to hire eight Visual and Performing Arts teachers for the district’s 17 elementary schools – four music teachers and four art teachers – who will visit every classroom at each school site to teach all students.
 The funds also enabled Spring Valley Academy, a middle school, to hire a music teacher to expand the school’s arts opportunities.

 “We were very fortunate to find a great mix of educators,” he says.
-“My goal was to find teachers who are musicians and artists first, but who are also credentialed arts teachers who will bring the arts to our kids.
+“My goal was to find teachers who are musicians and artists first but who are also credentialed arts teachers who will bring the arts to our kids.

-They have developed sequential, standards-based lessons in music and visual arts that will enable our students to not only experience the fun of the arts but to gain deep learning throughout elementary school so they will be ready for arts classes in middle school if they choose them as electives.”
+They have developed sequential, standards-based lessons in music and visual arts that will enable our students to not only experience the fun of the arts but to gain deep learning throughout elementary school so they will be ready for art classes in middle school if they choose them as electives.”

 Building New Skills Each Year